 It is also best to contact your preferred dispensary to understand their exact requirements before heading over.
-One dispensary that honors other state’s cards is The Grove.
+One Nevada dispensary that honors other state’s cards is The Grove.

 How much Medical Marijuana Can I purchase in Nevada?

-- Patients can purchase up to 2.5 ounces every 14 days with a valid MMJ Card.
+In the state of Nevada, medical marijuana patients are allowed to purchase up to 2.5 ounces of cannabis every 14 days with a valid MMJ Card.

 Can I Take My Meds to a Different State?